 Mean review time: Average minutes a human reviewer spends per output.
 Target 1–3 minutes.
 Above 5, rubric ambiguity or insufficient pre-filtering.
 Below 30 seconds, you are wasting a senior reviewer on auto-approve work.

-Inter-rater agreement: Two reviewers scoring the same output, agreement within one point on the 5-point scale.
-Target above 80%.
-Below that, the rubric is interpretive, not evaluative.
+Inter-rater agreement: Two reviewers scoring the same output, agreement within one point on the 5-point scale (Cohen's kappa ≥ 0.80).
+Below 0.60, the rubric is interpretive, not evaluative — stop scoring until the rubric is fixed.

 Quality score trend: Rolling 30-day average of LLM-as-judge scores per use-case category.
 Flat or declining trends trigger rubric review and model evaluation, in that order.